| fltr | R Documentation |

 rclos |

-A named list with the elements in the upset or downset of the principal order filter or order ideal corresponding to the reference element in the partial order.
+Returns a named list containing the elements in the upset or downset of the principal order filter or order ideal associated with the reference element in the partial order.

 Ganter, B. and R. Wille Formal Concept Analysis – Mathematical Foundations.
 Springer.
 1996.